mzeybek583/geodetic/README.md

 Geodetic Computations in R.

 ## c2gm
-Convertian from Cartesian to Ellipsoidal coordinates
+Convertion from Cartesian to Ellipsoidal coordinates

 The ellipsoidal coordinates of a point (φ,λ,h) can be obtained from the cartesian coordinates (x,y,z).